 - managing specific exceptions, both in the moment and with guidance at later points in the process, rather than shifting all activities downstream;

 - making the best decisions possible based on the information available; and

 - sharing information and revisiting decisions regularly as the situation changes.

-The details below provide an overview of decisions made to date in regards to upcoming accreditation activities.
-The details provided have been shared with all postgraduate offices.
-University-specific details, as applicable, are also being communicated to postgraduate offices.
+Details in regards to specific upcoming accreditation activities have been shared with impacted postgraduate offices.
 Residency programs should defer to the information provided by their postgraduate offices.

-- We recognize the tremendous demands on institutions, programs, and the volunteers who conduct the reviews; CanRAC will work with each group to allow as much flexibility as possible regarding deadlines, and to host critical meetings virtually as needed to keep the process moving.
+- We recognize the demands on institutions, programs, and the volunteers who conduct the reviews; CanRAC will work with each group to allow as much flexibility as possible regarding deadlines, and to host critical meetings virtually as needed to facilitate this work.